 The problem is however, that utilitarianism is generally rejected by philosophers of ethics for good reason.
 The central problem of utilitarianism is that it affords no place for rights at all.
 If it pleases the multitude that non-conformists should be publicly executed, then executing non-conformists is the right thing to do.
 If gladiatorial combat for felons shows great TV ratings then it should be introduced as a crowd pleaser.
 One could say that utilitarianism introduced the idea of trial by Twitter two hundred years before Twitter was invented.

 Utilitarianism also makes no distinction between doing the right thing and supereroragatory action because duty is measured in purely in utility.
 As with any moral philosophy, utilitarianism cannot be shown to be false.
 But it can be shown to have unpalatable consequences unless your palate is very strong.
 Stallman's digestion in this aspect is very strong; he swallows wholesale the consequences of utilitarianism which leads one to believe that Stallman may be the last leading living apologist for this 19th century philosophy.
 Ironically he is right now (2019) undergoing trial by Twitter.

 This argument places us on familiar ground and it is the one argument that Raymond imports from Stallman and develops at length.
 Stallman gives it less prominence because it is broadly a pragmatic argument rather than a moral one.
-But as we've seen in Open Source: Twenty Years On, making a program open source does not necessarily result in a better product because the economic engine of open source is seriously underpowered.
+But as we've seen in The Cathedral and the Bizarre, making a program open source does not necessarily result in a better product because the economic engine of open source is seriously underpowered.